andrew/ultimate-awesome/README.md

 - [awesome-manual-QA-sources](https://github.com/krisztipely/awesome-manual-QA-sources) - A list about manual QA resources.
 - [stars](https://github.com/krmbzds/stars) - 🌟 A curated list of my stars.
 - [data-science-free-tutorials](https://github.com/labex-labs/data-science-free-tutorials) - Free Data Science tutorials for beginners with 151 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
-- [django-free-tutorials](https://github.com/labex-labs/django-free-tutorials) - Practice Django Free Tutorials | This repo collects 7 of free tutorials for Django.
-Django is a powerful framework for web development.
-This Skill Tree presents a comprehensive learning path for building web applications with Django.
-Perfect for beginners, it offers a structured roadmap to master.
 - [nmap-free-tutorials](https://github.com/labex-labs/nmap-free-tutorials) - Free Nmap tutorials for beginners with 31 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-algorithm-programming-projects](https://github.com/labex-labs/practice-algorithm-programming-projects) - Practice Algorithm Programming Projects | This repo collects 1 of programming projects for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and expe.
 - [practice-css-programming-projects](https://github.com/labex-labs/practice-css-programming-projects) - Build real CSS projects with 49 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.